-The natural coho forecast was based on the regression of adult terminal returns on adjusted smolt trap catch per unit effort (CPUE).
-The 2017 terminal run size was calculated using 2016 terminal escapement estimate multiplied by the ratio 2016 CPUE (0.4) to 2015 CPUE (0.9).
-The resulting terminal run-size estimate was then expanded by a pre-terminal Puget Sound exploitation rate to generate the ocean age-3 forecast.
+The natural forecast is based on the regression of adult terminal returns on adjusted smolt trap catch per unit effort (CPUE).
+The 2018 terminal run size was calculated using 2016 terminal escapement estimate multiplied by the ratio 2017 CPUE (2.7) to 2016 CPUE (0.4).
+The resulting terminal run-size estimate was then expanded by a recent 5-year pre-terminal ER average on Stillaguamish coho (2010-2014 TAMM post season reports, 20.4 percent (8.8 percent-32.0 percent)) to get an ocean age-3 forecast.